networkx/networkx/doc/source/reference/classes.multidigraph.rst

 =================================================================
-MultiDiGraph - Directed graphs with self loops and parallel edges
+MultiDiGraph---Directed graphs with self loops and parallel edges
 =================================================================

 Overview